-Rubicon’s mission is to end waste, in all of its forms.
+Rubicon’s mission is to end waste.
 This has been true since our company’s founding, and at the same time, our commitment has always been to take care of our employees, so as to ensure we foster their creativity and innovation while at Rubicon, and further out as they move forward in their careers.

 At Rubicon, we like to keep in touch with former employees, and as a part of this outreach, I recently spoke with Rubicon’s former Vice President of Human Resources, Kerri Faber.
 I worked closely with Kerri during her time at the company, and as a result, I was excited to learn that she had recently founded Larkly—a sustainable, broad-spectrum mineral-based sunscreen powder that is good for you and good for the planet.

 I virtually sat down with Kerri to talk about Larkly, sustainability, and how her time at Rubicon helped to shape the way she now runs her own business.